ChrishonWyllie/RealmShare/README.md

 RealmShare is a demo app for showing how to share RealmSwift objects between two devices running the same app.

+If you'd like a detailed explanation of building your own offline sharing app, take a look at my <a href="https://medium.com/@chrishonwyllie/sharing-realm-data-between-devices-in-ios-13-7eb2e53bcf53">Medium</a> post

 ## Sharing data

 <br />